way2ml/way2ml.github.io/doc/blogs/tmux.md

 tmux switch -t paper_writing # switch to the session 'paper_writing'. tmux switch -t afm # switch to the session 'afm'.
 ```
-Even you turn off the terminal, you only use
+Even if you turn off the terminal, you only use
 ```bash
 tmux attach -t afm # reattach the session 'afm'
 ```